Customizing your theme - Introduction

-- Within your Shopify admin, go to Online Store > Themes.
+Step 1: Within your Shopify admin, go to Online Store and continue to Themes.

 Here at Eight, we strongly recommend following Shopify's advice and duplicating your working theme for worst-case scenarios.

-- Scroll down the left panel and click Assets.
+Step 1: Scroll down the left sidebar, and select Assets.

 HeyCarson and StoreTasker are recommended partners of Eight Themes - both specializing in website development and offering free quotes for their services.